oreqizer/rhythm-fns/README.md

  * `baseLineRatio` - absolute base font size used across the page
  * `fontSize` - desired font size relative to the base font size

-Returns absolute line height to apply to your element
+Returns the absolute line height to apply to your element.

 ### getLineMargin